MENUMENU

 Yep, it just keeps getting weirder!
 I’d read how sour milk, buttermilk and yoghurt could all work when cleaning brass.
 We figured they all work in a similar way (I assume it has something to do with the acidity in all of them) so we tried to clean our brass with yoghurt.

-We applied a layer of yoghurt onto the plate and let it rest for around 10 minutes before rinsing under water and rubbing the plate dry.
+We applied a layer of yoghurt onto the plate and let it rest for around 10 minutes before rinsing it under water and rubbing the plate dry.

 As you can see, this method worked surprisingly well, too and there was no scrubbing involved at all!